Lucknow Safe City Project: UP government wants to keep an eye on your rooftops and terraces using drones

 “Ownership of drones by police department will likely facilitate easier permissions process by DGCA through their Digital Sky platform.
 Moreover, police force may also apply for an exemption from certain clauses of civil aviation requirements (CAR), which will not be available to any other entity in case drones are procured on lease /service model basis.
 Lease model will not be suitable for operational readiness as well as DGCA exemptions,” the tender said.

-What we asked UP government regarding usage drones
+What we asked UP government regarding usage of drones

+The usage of drones has also been proposed in the tender to provide last-mile extension capabilities for beat or emergency vans.
+However, another aim of introducing drones, the tender says, is to “to increase the command area of surveillance by including higher grounds, terraces, rooftops and similar hard to reach places with conventional cameras.”

-- The inclusion of terraces and rooftops indicate that private properties too are going to be under drone surveillance.
+- The inclusion of terraces and rooftops indicates that private properties too are going to be under drone surveillance.
 How do you address the privacy concerns that arise from this?

 Also read